maggiejamess/battleship-ai/BUG_REPORT.md

 - **Problem**: After game over, user had to refresh the page.
 - **Fix (in progress)**: Plan to add a "Play Again" button to reset game state.

+---

+### Additional Bugs Found During Implementation

+- **Detailed ship visuals not showing during placement:**
+  Ships weren’t rendering due to a condition blocking them.
+Fixed by removing that condition.

+- **Undo button not working properly:**
+  The undo logic prevented going back to an empty state (`historyIndex <= 0`).
+Changed to allow undoing all the way back (`historyIndex < 0`).

+---

+### Issues Requested and Fixed During Development

+- Manual cell-by-cell ship placement instead of auto-placement after first click
+- Ships needed to be visible during gameplay
+- Added color coding: yellow for hits, red shading for sunk ships
+- Added undo/redo functionality and manual ship selection for placement

 add bug report file